onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>dilations</tt> : list of ints</dt>
 <dd>dilation value along each spatial axis of the image.
-If not present, the dilation defaults is 1 along each spatial axis of the image.</dd>
+If not present, the dilation defaults to 1 along each spatial axis of the image.</dd>
 <dt><tt>pads</tt> : list of ints</dt>
 <dd>Padding for the beginning and ending along each spatial axis, it can take any value greater than or equal to 0.
-The value represent the number of pixels added to the beginning and end part of the corresponding axis. `pads` format should be as follow [x1_begin, x2_begin...x1_end, x2_end,...], where xi_begin the number of pixels added at the beginning of axis `i` and xi_end, the number of pixels added at the end of axis `i`.
+The value represent the number of pixels added to the beginning and end part of the corresponding axis. `pads` format should be as follow [x1_begin, x2_begin...x1_end, x2_end,...], where xi_begin is the number of pixels added at the beginning of axis `i` and xi_end is the number of pixels added at the end of axis `i`.
 If not present, the padding defaults to 0 along start and end of each spatial axis.</dd>
 <dt><tt>strides</tt> : list of ints</dt>
 <dd>Stride along each spatial axis.
 If not present, the stride defaults to 1 along each spatial axis.</dd>
 </dl>